pomerium/pomerium/docs/docs/config-reference.md

 - Default: `oidc`,`profile`, `email`, `offline_access` (typically)
 - Optional for built-in identity providers.

-Identity provider scopes correspond to access privilege scopes as defined in Section 3.3 of OAuth 2.0 RFC6749\.
+Identity provider scopes correspond to access privilege scopes as defined in Section 3.3 of OAuth 2.0 RFC6749.
 The scopes associated with Access Tokens determine what resources will be available when they are used to access OAuth 2.0 protected endpoints.
 If you are using a built-in provider, you probably don't want to set customized scopes.

 ## Proxy Service

 ### Routes

 - Environmental Variable: `ROUTES`
-- Type: `map[string]string` comma separated mapping of gatewayed (reverse-proxied) entities.
+- Type: `map[string]string` comma separated mapping of managed entities.
 - Required
 - Example: `https://httpbin.corp.example.com=http://httpbin,https://hello.corp.example.com=http://hello:8080/`

-Routes contains a mapping of routes to be managed by pomerium.
+The routes setting contains a mapping of routes to be managed by pomerium.

 ### Signing Key